 Maternity Leave and Job Protection (Mutterschutz) in Germany

-Source: Federal Ministry for Family, Seniors, Women & Adolescents, Maternity Protection Guide 09.2005
+Source: Federal Ministry for Family Affairs, Senior Citizens, Women & Youth

 Adjusting to motherhood is made a little easier if you happen to be an employed woman working for a German company.
 You will actually be provided mandatory time-off from work, before and after childbirth.
 This is revelatory news for many English speaking expats.
 Basically the Mutterschutzgesetz, Maternity Protection Act of 1968 was instituted to ensure that expecting mothers are not discriminated against when applying for jobs and to provide them with added protection from being dismissed from work as a result of their pregnancy or arrival of their newborn child.
 This law actually goes well beyond that fundamental claim and provides much more.